machanic/MetaAdvDet/README.md

 Additional experiment results are listed in Sec.
 5 of the paper.

 # Download Trained Model Files
-I have uploaded all the trained model files into the cloud disk drive.
-If you want to download them, please contact <sharpstill@163.com>.
+I have uploaded all the trained model files into the cloud disk drive, which is located at https://cloud.tsinghua.edu.cn/d/e14a4d2b47294e8c8e30/